 Superfast West Yorkshire will be announcing the installation schedule in the coming months and communities across West Yorkshire can look forward to improved access to online services and better connectivity for businesses from 2014 onwards.

 For more information, please visit the Superfast West Yorkshire website.

-For further information about superfast broadband, visit our Superfast broadband in the UK page.
+For further information about superfast broadband, visit our Superfast and ultrafast broadband in the UK page.